xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-runner/index.md

 register runners.
 The legacy workflow that uses registration tokens is deprecated and disabled by default in GitLab 17.0.
 It will be removed in GitLab 18.0.

-If you want to use the new workflow (recommended):
+To use the recommended workflow:

 - [You must generate a authentication token.](https://docs.gitlab.com/ee/ci/runners/new_creation_workflow.html#prevent-your-runner-registration-workflow-from-breaking)
 - The configuration is not handled by the [`shared-secrets`](../../shared-secrets.md) Job and the